-As presented in the preceding table, the contribution necessary for the fiscal year ending September 30, 2021 to support the current benefits for the St. John's River Power Park System Employees' Retirement Plan under the current funding objectives is \$3,901,061, down from \$17,167,965 for the fiscal year ending September 30, 2020.
-This contribution decrease resulted from a combination of the Plan's current funding policy, which included the objective of achieving a 100% funded ratio by October 1, 2019 and the change in the plan's mortality assumption.
-Please note that the Employer Contribution for the 2021 fiscal year is developed assuming it would be deposited in bi-weekly intervals throughout the year.
-Furthermore, it was assumed that all of the Credit Balance existing on the valuation date of October 1, 2019 would be used to satisfy portion of the contribution for the current year (FYE September 30, 2020).
+As presented in the preceding table, the contribution necessary for the fiscal year ending September 30, 2022 to support the current benefits for the St. John's River Power Park System Employees' Retirement Plan under the current funding objectives is \$3,381,406, down from \$3,901,061 for the fiscal year ending September 30, 2021.
+Please note that the Employer Contribution for the 2022 fiscal year is developed assuming it would be deposited in bi-weekly intervals throughout the year.